Song Cycle (album): Side one

 "Laurel Canyon Blvd" addresses the bohemian subculture surrounding the Los Angeles neighborhood of the same name.
 (Note: Parks relocated there after completing Song Cycle.)
-The track incorporates a balalaika quintet led by Russian émigré violinist Misha Goodatieff.
+The track features a balalaika quintet led by Russian émigré violinist Misha Goodatieff.
 Parks recruited Goodatieff and his cousins, including a bass balalaika player: "they needed the employment and I was there to help."

-"The All Golden" is an homage to Steve Young that references his struggles with poverty, including a lyrical nod to his "small apartment atop an Oriental food store", underscored by a pentatonic scale pun.
+"The All Golden" is an homage to Steve Young that references his struggles with poverty, including a lyrical nod to his "small apartment atop an Oriental food store" tied musically with a pentatonic scale pun.
 Parks intentionally retained a mid-song collapse of the brass section, performed by Vince DeRosa and others.
 The track incorporates a brief viola solo by 20th Century Fox studio musician Virginia Majewski and a horn solo by DeRosa, alongside train-like saxophone motifs and a chromatic harmonica evoking a "southern zephyr", according to Parks.
 He drew thematic inspiration from Will Carleton's Farm Ballads, a 19th-century poetry collection he discovered among his mother's belongings, to critique the transition from agrarian to industrial society.
 The track opens with a subaquatic atmosphere, created by applying the Farkle effect to harpist Gayle Levant's arpeggios.
 The outro reprises these harp motifs alongside train sounds symbolizing American expansionism, concluding with a voice asking, "Ja get it?
 Alright."